 11 Traits of a Strong Woman, Defined by Strong Women

 At Explorer Chick, our mission is to empower women through adventure travel.
 The women who join our trips are mentally strong AF.
 All of them.
 Some know it, some are just realizing it, and some are still on their journey of discovering.
 But all of them, in one way or another, possess the 11 traits of mentally strong women.
 We see it in their faces when faced with a challenge.
 We hear it in their voices when encouraging a fellow Explorer Chick.
-We feel it in the energy they bring with them, whether it’s on a one-day trip or week-long epic adventure.
+We feel it is the energy they bring with them, whether it’s on a one-day trip or week-long epic adventure.

-Although this list of traits of was compiled based on research and expert insight, we also asked 11 real women to define what being a “strong woman” means.
+Although this list of traits was compiled based on research and expert insight, we also asked 11 real women to define what being a “strong woman” means.
 What sets the headstrong, get stuff done, living a happy life woman apart?
 What makes her tick?
 The answers are from women with different backgrounds, ages, careers, locations, families.
-Authors, professional athletes, firefighters, moms, daughters, sisters, aunts and more.
+Authors, professional athletes, firefighters, moms, daughters, sisters, aunts, and more.
 Ready to be inspired?
 We thought so.

 1. She is courageous.

 A strong woman faces challenges, stands up for herself and refuses to stay silent in the face of abuse of power.
 Scary?
 Yes.
 Necessary?
 Absolutely.
 Give fears the middle finger.
 Recognize your journey and stay the course.
 Identify what it will take to reach your goals, and what is keeping you from reaching them.
 Know when you need to push yourself, but also know when to walk away.
 A combination of passion, self-respect, tact and timing—along with a healthy dose of courage—is the secret sauce.
 Time to get cookin’, good lookin’.